A. Lynne Wagner, EdD, MSN, RN, FACCE, Caritas Coach®, HMCT

 Her research and writing, published and presented nationally and internationally, focus on reflective storytelling, how nurses develop caring-self, caring science in practice, and aesthetic inquiry, using poetry, photography and other aesthetic ways of knowing.
 She has developed The Caring Mentoring Model© and has authored many published journal articles and book chapters.
-Her first book, Four Seasons of Grieving: A Nurse’s Healing Journey with Nature, was published in 2015 by Sigma Theta Tau International.
-The book was awarded 1st Place 2015 AJN Book of the Year in Palliative Care and Hospice category and a top rating of 5 by Doody’s Review Service.
+Her book, Four Seasons of Grieving: A Nurse’s Healing Journey with Nature, was published in 2015 by Sigma Theta Tau International.
+The book was awarded the 2015 1st Place American Journal of Nursing (AJN) Book of the Year in Palliative Care and Hospice category and a top rating of 5 by Doody’s Review Service.

-Dr. Wagner is a member of American Nurses Association, ANA Massachusetts, Sigma Theta Tau International Nursing Honor Society, and the International Association for Human Caring (IAHC).
-She served for 3 terms on the IAHC Board of Directors, and continues to serve since 1996 as the IAHC Historian, writing the most recent History of the International Association for Human Caring, 1978-2013, with a new edition coming in 2018.
-She also serves on the Editorial Peer Review Board of the International Journal for Human Caring as Assistant Editor for Poetry, and is a past reviewer for the Advances in Nursing Science.
+Dr. Wagner is a member of American Nurses Association, ANA Massachusetts, Sigma Theta Tau International Nursing Honor Society, the International Association for Human Caring (IAHC), the American Holistic Nursing Association, and the Watson Caring Science Institute.
+She served 3 terms on the IAHC Board of Directors, and continues to serve on committees and since 1996 as the IAHC Historian, writing the History of the International Association for Human Caring.
+She serves on the Editorial Review Board of the International Journal for Human Caring as Assistant Editor for Poetry, and is a past peer reviewer for the Advances in Nursing Science.

 Lynne’s interests include reading (about everything), poetry, storytelling, nature photography, water color painting, and the joy of learning about many cultures through world-wide travel and meeting people.
 She loves music; being outdoors in nature, especially near the ocean; and movies about people’s stories.
 Lynne is committed to co-creating a caring culture of compassionate loving kindness, heart-centered practice, and transformative caring healing work environments for health care providers.